FAI-Solutions/open-webui-extensions/llmtrace/README.md

 **Part of the [FAI-Solutions Open WebUI Extensions hub](https://github.com/FAI-Solutions/open-webui-extensions)**

-LLMTrace is an Open WebUI filter extension that traces and displays everything that happens between your message and the LLM's response — model selection, parameters, tool calls, reasoning blocks, streaming stats, and timing.
+LLMTrace is an Open WebUI filter extension that traces and displays everything that happens between your message and the LLM's response (model selection, parameters, tool calls, reasoning blocks, streaming stats, and timing).

 ![Preview of the embedded Timeline](../assets/preview-llmtrace.png)